RamirezFernanda/Inteligencia-artificial-avanzada-para-la-ciencia-de-datos-II/Module3/README.txt

 To install the requirements you will need use the command 'pip install -r requirements.txt'

-To get de API Keys for the TransModels, for Google Cloud Translator you should insert the path to the json file in GOOGLE_APPLICATION_CREDENTIALS where it says 'Your credential here'.
+To get de API Keys for the TransModels, for Google Cloud Translator you should insert the path to the json file in GOOGLE_APPLICATION_CREDENTIALS where it says 'Your credential here', for Deepl API you shoul insert your credential where it says 'Your credential here'

 ### Executing program